cybrneon/generatron/README.md

 Launch https://generatron.cybrneon.xyz to use the experience on the web.

 > [!NOTE]
-> You can also add Generatron as a Progressive Web App to your iOS, Android, Mac and Windows device.
+> You can also add Generatron as a Progressive Web App (PWA) to your iOS, Android, Mac and Windows device.
+You can do that by clicking on the "Install" button in the top right corner of your browser.

 ### Locally
 You can also run the experience locally by downloading all the source code to your machine and running a live server.